hyprwm/hyprland-wiki/pages/FAQ/_index.md

 from wlroots or use a special env flag, see [https://gitlab.freedesktop.org/wlroots/wlroots/-/issues/3451](https://gitlab.freedesktop.org/wlroots/wlroots/-/issues/3451)

-For Nvidia graphics - This issue appears to be resolved when using Nvidia Drivers 525.60.11 or later, but the will persist with older drivers.
+For Nvidia graphics - This issue appears to be resolved when using Nvidia Drivers 525.60.11 or later, but the may persist with older drivers.

 There is a way to fix it that _might_ work for you though: